The64thGamer/cheeseepedia/content/wiki/SPT 1992 Remodel Program.md

 ### **Interior** ###
 Locations were fitted with subtle rainbow carpeting, theater lighting, and crown molding with indirect rainbow-colored lighting.
 Wooden signs were introduced within locations to denote areas and attractions, along with an updated décor package which were showcased by spotlights throughout the store.

-Wooden signs and décor used in the remodel can be found in :Category:CEC Art Packages, under the following sections:
+Wooden signs and décor used in the remodel can be found in :Category:CEC Art Packages (CEC Art Packages), under the following sections:

 * **1993-1996** Décor, Signage, Magazines (Graphic Décor predates the remodel initiative)
 * **1998** Graphic Décor, Signage